 Calmodulin Binding Proteins of Dictyostelium

 Calmodulin is the primary calcium binding protein of all eukaryotic cells.
 It is a small highly conserved protein that undergoes conformational changes in response to changing levels of calcium ions.
 It can bind to proteins when it is calcium-free (Apo-CaM) or when it is bound to calcium (Ca-CaM).
 The calmodulin binding proteins (CaMBPs) that bind to it in these configurations are respectively calcium-independent CaMBPs or calcium-dependent CaMBPs.
 The O’Day lab is the primary lab internationally that has studied the importance of CaM and its CaMBPs in the social amoebozoan Dictyostelium discoideum.
-Clicking the links on the sidepanel will lead readers to the various research areas carried our in the lab.
+Clicking the links on the sidepanel will lead readers to the various research areas carried our in the lab on this topics.